 ‘In the Rover organisation as a whole quality therefore begins in engineering.
 They do try very hard to give us the ability to produce a satisfactory job, and the facilities people try to make it almost impossible for an operator to do a job incorrectly.
 And in all our machining areas we build a lot of monitoring equipment into the plant that switches it off if things aren’t dimensionally correct.”

-Rover-Triumph had an enormous expansion programme over the next four years.
-They planned to spend about £200 million on Rover-Triumph, around £50 million a year.
+Rover Triumph had an enormous expansion programme over the next four years.
+The plan was to spend about £200 million on Rover Triumph, around £50 million a year.

 ‘By 1978 we are due to be producing about 470,000 vehicles a year, compared with around 230,000 we built in 1973.
 If the present industrial crisis goes on for some time, obviously we’ll have to stretch our capital spending over six years instead of four to four and-a-half years, because the money won’t be there in the quantity I have been talking about.

 ‘But expand we shall.
 I am determined that when another upturn in sales comes in a years or twos time, when Britain should be in a much better position than we are now for energy, we shall not at that time be caught without an outstanding range of models to sell, or without the means to build them in quantity.
 We are very flattered at Rover Triumph that the British Leyland Corporation have the confidence in us to invest this amount of money.
 Certainly, they have given us a far bigger share of the total cake than I dared hoped for a couple of years ago.’

 In 1974 Rover Triumph had about 14 plants in different locations, which involved a lot of transport.
 Solihull was the only plant in Rover Triumph where there was sufficient land to put the new million square feet assembly complex.